njanakiev/njanakiev.github.io/til/_posts/2018-10-19-python-background.md

     chmod +x test.py

-You can run the script with [nohup](https://en.wikipedia.org/wiki/Nohup) which ignores the hangup signal.
-Meaning that you can close the terminal without stoping the execution.
-Don't forget `&` to put it in background:
+Now you can run the script with [nohup](https://en.wikipedia.org/wiki/Nohup) which ignores the hangup signal.
+This means that you can close the terminal without stopping the execution.
+Also, don't forget to add `&` so the script runs in the background:

     nohup /path/to/test.py &

-If you did not add a shebang to the file you can also run the script with this command:
+If you did not add a shebang to the file you can instead run the script with this command:

     nohup python /path/to/test.py &

-The output will be saved in the `nohup.out` file, unless you specify it like here:
+The output will be saved in the `nohup.out` file, unless you specify the output file like here:

     nohup /path/to/test.py > output.log &
     nohup python /path/to/test.py > output.log &

-You can see the process and its process Id with this command:
+You can find the process and its process Id with this command:

     ps ax | grep test.py

-If you want to stop the execution, you can kill it with the `kill` command:
+If you want to stop the execution, you can kill it with the [kill](https://en.wikipedia.org/wiki/Kill_(command)) command:

     kill PID

+It is also possible to kill the process by using [pkill](https://en.wikipedia.org/wiki/Pkill), but make sure you check if there is not a different script running with the same name:

+    pkill -f test.py

 ## Output Buffering

-If you check the output file `nohup.out` during execution you might notice that outputs are not written into this file until the execution is finished.
+If you check the output file `nohup.out` during execution you might notice that the outputs are not written into this file until the execution is finished.
 This happens because of output buffering.
 If you add the `-u` flag you can avoid output buffering like this:

     nohup python -u ./test.py &